afozbek/100-days-of-code/r2-log.md

 ### R2D10

 Today I finished some parts of my landing page.
 I created new branches for new parts of the layout

+### R2D11

+Today I started the build movie-search application with the help of OMDb API